Project Location: Fairmont, West Virginia

 Michael Heath, senior mechanical designer, McKinley & Associates, Wheeling, West Virginia, was hired to specify the new HVAC systems.
 “The university originally wanted a system that was inexpensive but very energy-efficient to achieve a quick payback.
 They also wanted zone control and every suite within the building to have its own unit.”

 With Heath’s assistance, the university considered three types of systems: packaged air terminal conditioners (PTACs), variable air volumes (VAV) and VRF.
 After a deep energy analysis, Heath presented the best options for the university.
 He said, “If the university selected VRF, it would take three to five years to get a full payback on the system.
-With a PTAC, they were never going to get the savings back, and with VAV, it would be 10 to 12 years.
+With a Ptac, they were never going to get the savings back, and with VAV, it would be 10 to 12 years.
 Although VRF required a little more money to install, the school gets energy savings.

 In addition to VRF’s substantial energy savings, it also offered another perk to the university: easy maintenance.
 Heath said, “In other areas of the university, they have VAV and heat pump systems, but wanted a system that offered less maintenance as well.
 They wanted something where the maintenance crew didn’t have to be there every day.”